Positive Behaviour Policy

 • Sharing success: In recognition of a particular task or behaviour, children may share their success with others: the class; the neighbouring class or teacher; an adult chosen by the child; member of SLT, and parents/wider community via Facebook, Tapestry or the school website.

 • Superstar Certificates: Each fortnight two children from each class are nominated to receive a certificate in our Superstar Assembly.
-This is ideally linked to our Values.
+This is ideally linked to school values.

 • Individual and collective rewards: Children receive house points for behaviour and achievements that should be celebrated.
 Children are put into a House and children collect points for their House.
 The winning House receives the House Points cup at the end of each term and a prize, such as extra playtime or perhaps an ice lolly in the summer.